 Some of these birds are also used as Educational Ambassadors to foster positive interactions with the public and raising awareness for what we as humans can do to help our native wildlife.
 With these Ambassadors, we are able to provide educational programs at local schools, resorts, and events.
 It is crucial to understand that although our Ambassadors have been trained and conditioned to be tolerant of human interaction, these animals are not domestic pets.
 They are wild animals that still maintain fears and anxieties as if they were in their natural surroundings.
 For the safety of the public, as well as our staff and birds, Ambassadors are never to be touched and are only handled by trained staff members.
 However we do offer photo-ops and will happily answer any questions you may have about our animals.

 Our Sanctuary also hosts events for our organization and is a beautiful, informative destination for school and volunteer trips.
 For the everyday visitor, our boardwalk offers the opportunity for a self-guided tour along our enclosures with educational signs, ending at the bay (a perfect spot to take in a classic Keys sunset!)

 The Sanctuary is open 365 days a year, from sunrise to sunset.
 Admission is free, but we do ask for a $10/person donation.
-Dogs are not allowed (certified service dogs are permitted).
+Pets are not allowed (assistance dogs are permitted).